TroJan2001/Notes/Privesc/Windows/Abusing Windows Privileges.md

 The SeImpersonate and SeAssignPrimaryToken privileges allow a process to impersonate other users, enabling SYSTEM-level access via exploitation tools like RogueWinRM.

-Assume we access to an IIS web shell on `http://TARGET_IP/`, and this account holds the `SeImpersonate` privilege.
+Assume we have access to an IIS web shell on `http://TARGET_IP/`, and this account holds the `SeImpersonate` privilege.

 First, let's start a listener on 4442: